Subscribe to our newsletter, for regular news & market updates.

 When appraising CFD brokers, one of the deciding factors that make us choose one platform or broker over another is how CFD brokers make money.
 To many, how CFD brokers make money will reveal the value for money the service is that they provide.
 And that is the key to calculating whether CFD brokers are worthwhile using in comparison to how much their services really charge.

 Figuring out their service cost is crucial as a result and it can be done by looking at their fees, how they structure their fees, and the width of the spread they offer on CFD positions.
-The smaller the fee, and the smaller the spread, the cheaper a broker is.
-However, that does not necessarily make a CFD broker worth using.
-Just because they are cheap, does not mean you will realise a value for money service.

 The best CFD trading platform in the UK will be the one that helps you place the best timed trades so that you can make optimal returns with your investment strategy.
 CFD trading is a face paced, complex investment market so it is even more crucial to use a trading platform or broker that you use to support you in running your portfolio.
 By truly knowing the answer to how do CFD brokers make money, you will be able to identify the broker or platform for you that offers you the best value service for your needs.